erkobridee/react-socket-simple-chat/docs/project/README.md

 * It follows the redux re-ducks pattern and try to follow some react + redux code style guide ([useful references](useful-references.md#code-style-guide) about it)

+* It uses SASS to handle the styles, follows the BEM pattern and uses the flexbox to handle the layout ([useful references](useful-references.md#styles-css-and-sass))

 ### Backend - socket.io server